 Science Fusion Unit Tests

 Inclusion of Common Core Rap videos into daily lesson plans show marked increases in both short and long term retention.
 The graph above illustrates class averages for 3 tests; Weather and Water Cycle, Matter, and Human Body.
-In each case, second grade students were tested without exposure to Common Core Rap videos and then retested once exposed to the 3 minute videos.
+The blue graph represents the 2010/2011 school year before Common Core Rap videos were produced.
+The red graph represents the 2012/2013 school year when students were exposed to the Common Core Rap Science videos.
 On all 3 tests, class averages increased between 4.9% to 13.7%!
 Why do CCR videos work and how do they help students retain information?
 We’re glad you asked!